Brief History

 Lord GOD,

 through San Juan Diego, You made known the love of Our Lady of Guadalupe towards Your people.
-By this intercession, grant that we who follow the counsel of Mary, our Mother, may strive continually to do God's will.
+By his intercession, grant that we who follow the counsel of Mary, our Mother, may strive continually to do God's will.

 Amen